Aletexx/Aletexx/README.md

 - 👋 Hi, I’m @Aletexx AKA Alessandro Bastos
-- 🌱 I’m currently studying the Bachelor of IT (Software Development) at Melbourne Polytechinic
+- 🌱 I’m currently studying the Bachelor of IT at Melbourne Polytechinic
 - ⚡ Majoring in Software Development
 - 📫 How to reach me: https://linktr.ee/alessandrobastos